pbek/nixcfg/README.md

 My personal NixOS config of my machines.

-**Not be meant to be used by others**, but feel free to take inspiration from it.
+**Not meant to be used by others**, but feel free to take inspiration from it.

 ## Screenhots